-APTIM has visited the Unit and evaluated site-specific reports detailing the conditions of the on-site and local soils for conditions that could result in significant differential settling.
-The Unit is located on approximately 10 feet of weathered shale overlying a bedrock composed of alternating shale and limestone (Black & Veatch, 2016).
-Based on this information, a review of the available geotechnical data for the Unit (Black & Veatch, 2016 and 2009), and a lack of significant overburden material above the bedrock, APTIM's professional opinion is that the Unit should not experience significant differential settlement and is not located within an area that should result in significant differential settlement.
-Pertinent documents and sections of reports are provided in Appendix A.1.
+APTIM has visited the Unit and evaluated site-specific reports detailing site and local soil conditions.
+The Unit is located on a bedrock composed of interbedded shale and limestone (Burns & McDonnell, 2009).
+No significant differential settlement has been recorded since the construction of the Unit.
+Based on this information and a review of the available geologic data for the Unit, APTIM's professional opinion is that the Unit should not experience significant differential settlement and is not located within an area that should result in significant differential settlement.
+Pertinent documents and sections of documents reviewed are provided in Appendix A.1.

-5.2 Unstable Factors Considered: Geologic/Geomorphologic Features (§257.64(b)(2))
+2.2 Unstable Factors Considered: Geologic/Geomorphologic Features (§257.64 (b)(2))